 Five of the men were aged 20 or under at the time, two were aged 18 and one was aged 17.

 Their main allegations made in the oral hearings included that they were beaten on capture and when transported to Camp Abu Naji, strip-searched during "processing" and questioned "oppressively", with abuse shouted, threats made and guns fired.

-The Ministry of Defence insists the allegations are unproven and that it has never found any credible evidence to support them.
+The MoD insists the allegations are unproven and that it has never found any credible evidence to support them.

 As of 31 October 2014, the inquiry has cost £24.4.m.